dfelicia/netwatcher-py/README.md

 1. **macOS**: This tool is designed exclusively for macOS (tested on macOS 10.15+)
 2. **Python**: Only Apple's shipped version of Python 3 can be used (due to code signing requirements for location services)
+3. **Location Services**: Must be enabled for Terminal/iTerm and Python to allow Wi-Fi scanning
-3. **Administrator access**: Required for network configuration changes
+4. **Administrator access**: Required for network configuration changes

 ## Setup and Installation